hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/README.md

 confluent login
 ```

 2. Make sure you prepare your AWS API Key and Secret to create connection to the Bedrock.
-(Would be provided in the workshop)

 3. Make sure you are using the right environment and right cluster to create the connection.
 Verify by performing the following.
 ```bash